Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-map-method.md

 Ah cool!
 Same, but better.

-As mentioned you can also use it to combine things let's say we have a list of users.
+As mentioned, you can also use it to combine things.
+Let's say we have a list of users.

 ```js
 const users = [